 Competitors to Under-Regulated Entities.
 The D.C.
-Circuit has "repeatedly ... held that parties suffer constitutional injury in fact when agencies lift regulatory restrictions on their competitors or otherwise allow increased competition."
-By the same token, an agency's decision not to enforce existing requirements against certain entities might also result in harm to competitors.
-Competitors may have to adjust their operations, or expend time or resources, to comply with regulatory regimes that those entities do not.
-Competitors may even wish to comply with certain requirements, but fear the increased costs or strategic disadvantages associated with doing so.
-For example, the Trump administration's decision
+Circuit has "repeatedly ... held that parties suffer constitutional injury in fact when agencies lift regulatory restrictions on their competitors or otherwise allow increased competition."80 By the same token, an agency's decision not to enforce existing requirements against certain entities might also result in harm to competitors.81 Competitors may have to adjust their operations, or expend time or resources, to comply with regulatory regimes that those entities do not.
+Competitors may even wish to comply with certain right.
+Cf. Maine v.
+Taylor, 477 U.S. 131, 137 (1986) ("A State clearly has a legitimate interest in the continued enforceability of its own statutes.").